Since it was signed into law in 2010, the Patient Protection and Affordable Care Act (ACA) has survived a constitutional challenge before the

 However, individuals or small forprofit businesses, especially from lower-wage occupations, could buy subsidized insurance through the new marketplaces.
 By obtaining insurance more cheaply than the multi-employer plans can (thanks to Obamacare), nonunion businesses would gain a competitive edge over unionized firms - and unionized businesses or individual workers would have incentives to leave the fund and obtain insurance.
 So the union loses one of the main benefits it offers members, and workers lose a steady source of high-quality insurance when their employment is uneven.

 Although the ACA includes nothing that protects the multi-employer funds, unions and fund representatives argue that these funds should count as a "qualified health plan" and be allowed to purchase subsidized insurance in the state marketplaces.
 So far the Obama administrations federal rule makers have rejected the funds' argument.
-For its part, the AFL-CIO has refused to make any public comment on such problems, reflecting the political sensitivity of White House allies levying criticism of Obamacare, no matter how legitimate.
+For its part, the

 In another twist, some unions may also find that large blocs of their members, especially those earning low wages, may pay less for insurance through the state marketplaces than through their existing union contract.